crittermike/personal-blog/src/pages/ramblings/contrib-minded-development.md

   - drupal
 ---

-"It’s common practice for people who use open source software (including Drupalers, _ahem ahem_) to submit back to the community for the sake of the others building and using that software.
+It’s common practice for people who use open source software (including Drupalers, _ahem ahem_) to submit back to the community for the sake of the others building and using that software.
 It’s the right thing to do, it’s what open source is all about, and so on – you’ve heard that all before.
 But sometimes it’s hard to bite that particular bullet if you don’t see any personal value to you.

 I’m here to tell you about how giving back to the community can actually help you directly, right now, with the real-life projects that you’re working on at this very moment.